-Player 1 secretly places 2 pentomino pieces on his/her/their game board (figure 1).
+Player 1 secretly places two pentomino pieces on their game board (Fig. 1).

-- Play continues until the two pentomino shapes are created on Player 2’s game board (figure 2).
+Repeat this process (e.g., red on D3, yellow on A2, red on E3, etc.) until the two pentomino shapes are created on Player 2’s game board (Fig. 2).

-- Player 1 secretly places two pentomino pieces (“battleships” on his/her/their game board (figure 3).
+Player 1 secretly places two pentomino pieces (“battleships”) on their game board (Fig. 3).

-Players continue until the two pentomino battleships have been “sunk” (figure 4).
+Players continue until the two pentomino battleships have been “sunk” (Fig. 4).

 Can children accurately describe the location of their pentominoes?